Core Idea

 • Calibrate room composition: Informational meetings tolerate large, passive audiences.
 Alignment meetings should be small, restricted to actual decision-makers.

-• Pre-distribute context for alignment meetings: Amazon’s six-page narrative memo practice (introduced by Jeff Bezos in 2004) operationalises this: participants read a structured document in silence at the meeting’s start, so the meeting itself is pure deliberation — no context transfer mixed with decision-making.
+• Pre-distribute context for alignment meetings: Amazon’s six-page narrative memo practice operationalises this — participants read in silence at the start, so the meeting itself is pure deliberation.

-• Surface conflict deliberately: Lencioni (2004) argues that effective decision meetings require constructive ideological conflict.
-Meetings that feel comfortable rarely produce durable alignment because disagreement has been suppressed rather than resolved.
+• Surface conflict deliberately: Lencioni (2004) argues effective decision meetings require constructive ideological conflict.
+Meetings that feel comfortable rarely produce durable alignment — disagreement has been suppressed rather than resolved.

 Sources